-At December 31, 2011, the Company has unfunded commitments of \$0.9 million related to its investments in limited partnerships and limited liability companies and \$0 related to commercial mortgage loans.
+At December 31, 2011, the Company has unfunded commitments of \$24.6 million related to its investments in limited partnerships and limited liability companies and \$0 related to commercial mortgage loans.

-As indicated in Note 10 E, the Company has made no guarantees on behalf of affiliates.
+As indicated in Note 10E, the Company has made no guarantees on behalf of affiliates or on indebtedness of others.